CAMMA-public/SurgLatentGraph/README.md

 - Implementations of 4 different object-centric models for CVS prediction introduced in [1]: LatentGraph-CVS (LG-CVS), DeepCVS, LayoutCVS, and ResNet50-DetInit, each of which can be run using any of the aforementioned object detection/segmentation models.
 - Implementation of a simple classifier using **_mmengine + mmdetection_**.
 - Implementations of 2 different spatiotemporal object-centric models introduced in [2]: **S**urgical **V**ideos as **L**atent **S**patio**T**emporal **G**raphs (SV2LSTG), and DeepCVS-Temporal (DC-Temp).
+- Annotation files and instructions to setup 3 different datasets: Endoscapes, Cholec80 (with CholecSeg8k segmentation masks), and CholecT50
 - Config files and instructions to train/evaluate object detectors/segmentation models on Endoscapes [3] and CholecSeg8k [4].
 - Config files and instructions to train/evaluate the 5 single frame and 2 spatiotemporal methods on three tasks/datasets: CVS Prediction (Endoscapes), Phase Recognition (Cholec80), and Action Triplet Recognition (CholecT50)
 - Trained model checkpoints for all tasks (coming soon).